 Turn Startup Boost On or Off for All Users Using the Registry

-As an administrator, you can control Microsoft Edge’s Startup Boost for everyone on your computer using the Windows Registry, either through the Terminal app or by editing the registry value directly.
+If you’re an administrator, you can disable Microsoft Edge startup boost for all users on your computer using the Windows Registry.
+You can either use the Terminal app with a command or directly edit the registry value to manage this setting.

 Always Turn On Startup Boost for All Users